Back to Home

 By deploying this solution locally, farmers receive immediate biological data without spending money on continuous cellular data plans or cloud services.
 The key advantages of this on-device approach include:

-- Sub-2 Second Latency: Inference operates in under 2 seconds, regardless of signal strength in deep fields.
+• Sub-2 Second Latency: Diagnosis is returned almost instantly, regardless of signal strength in deep fields.

 Offline Diagnostics Accuracy & Data Calibration